paudetseis/academic-kickstart/content/authors/eberlein/_index.md

 - Grad Students
 ---

-Charlotte is a BSc undergraduate in Geology-Physics at the University of Ottawa, working on determining the seismic velocity structure offshore New Zealand.
+Charlotte is a BSc undergraduate in Geology-Physics at the University of Ottawa, working on imaging the Cascadia subduction zone using receiver functions.